scarioscia/scarioscia.github.io/_posts/2024-02-04-column-indexing.md

 5 Yellow            9
 ```

-This combination of the `tidyeval` curly-curly /\{\{/  operator along with the `!!as.name(variable)` syntax is useful for writing reproducible, reusable code for considering multiple columns of data while minimizing duplication.
+This combination of the `tidyeval` curly-curly {% raw %}{{  }}{% endraw %} operator along with the `!!as.name(variable)` syntax is useful for writing reproducible, reusable code for considering multiple columns of data while minimizing duplication.
 Additional wrappers (e.g., with `map()`) could be applied futher streamlining consideration of multiple variables.
 Happy coding!